dmitric/DLCImagePickerController/README.md

-DLCImagePickerController is a fast, beautiful and fun way to capture your photos with OpenGL and your iPhone.
+DLCImagePickerController is a fast, beautiful and fun way to filter and capture your photos with OpenGL and your iPhone.

 The majority of the praise should be directed towards BradLarson for his GPUImage library.